MBM42/Deep_Learning_FDI_Rocketry/ReadMe.md

 - **LSTM:** Number of layers customizable within the model settings.
 Layer normalization, ReLU, dropout, optionally bidirectional.

 **Packages:**
-- **Headers_Pkg:** Scripts containing lists to define the features and labels os interest, as well as for manual class weight set.
+- **Headers_Pkg:** Scripts containing lists to define the features and labels os interest, as well as for manually setting class weights.
 - **Custom_NN_Pkg:** Implements a custom loss function, *focal_loss.py*, as well as an early stopping logic to abort training as soon as performance has stabilized.
 - **Aux_Pkg:** Utility scripts used for model evaluation, GPU configuration and data logging.

 **Output:**

-Under a folder *\<model\>_Trained_Models*, each trained model has a subfolder with an unique timestamp identification.
-Inside the best model (best performing model) as well as the last model (model at the last epoch os training) can be found. accompanying postprocessing scripts allow to evaluate the model under inference.
+Under a folder *\<model\>_Trained_Models*, each trained model has a subfolder with a unique timestamp identification.
+Inside, both the best-performing model and the final model (from the last training epoch) can be found.
+Accompanying postprocessing scripts allow evaluation of the model under inference.

 ### 6.1 Data Preprocessing

 The models operate on input data in *NPY* format, which significantly reduces both spatial and temporal complexity during training.
 Upon loading, the data is processed through the ***Preprocessing_Pkg***, which includes two key scripts.

 - ***npy_processing.py*:** splits the dataset into training and validation subsets while computing global statistics.
-These include class distribution and imbalance metrics, as well as mean and standard deviation for normalization.
+These include class distributions, imbalance metrics, and the mean and standard deviation used for normalization.

 - ***sliding_window.py*:** segments the time-series data into fixed-length sequences, as defined in the corresponding *\<model>\_settings.py* file.
 These sequences are normalized using the previously computed statistics.
 (While caching all sliding windows would accelerate training, memory limitations prevent this, making on-the-fly preprocessing the only feasible approach.)